❀ January 30th, 2013 - Takayama ❀

 “No-bu!”
 The blue-haired boy emphasized the syllables.

-“Li-Xue!
-Li-Xue Morita!
-My friends call me Kaai though because it’s easier!”
+“Meiyu!
+Meiyu Morita!
+My friends call me Mei though!”
 Regaining some of her vitality, the girl introduced herself happily.
 “It’s because my name can be read that way.
-Oh and I’m eight-years-old!”
+Oh and I’m eight years old!”

-“Well then, I’ll call you Kaai!”
-Nobuyuki intervened.
+“Well then, I’ll call you Mei,” Nobuyuki intervened.
 “Do you want more water?”

 “Thanks, Big Bro Nobu!”
 Taking a sip, the little girl was becoming more and more energetic.
 She gave the yellow scarfed boy the drinker back with a sigh.
 “Big Sis Yui, did I faint on the court…?”